Flavors: Vanilla, Chocolate, Chocolate Raspberry

 I created a linear formula based on the prices of several protein powders, which is:

-In practical terms, it’s about average cost, and there are cheaper products out there if budget is an important factor for you.
+In practical terms, the cost of PlantFusion is about average, and there are cheaper products out there if budget is the most important factor for you.

 PlantFusion Mixes Perfectly